 She received her bachelor's degree in International Studies from The American University in 1992, and graduated Cum Laude from Seton Hall University School of Law in 1995, where she served as the book review editor and technical editor of The Seton Hall Law Review, as well as captain of the Jessup Moot Court Team.

-Susan is on the Board of Directors of the New Jersey Women Lawyer's Association, currently serving as Co-Chief Operating Officer.
-She is also on the Board of Directors of The Wilson House of East Dorset, Vermont, which strives to responsibly maintain the historic birthplace, memory, spirit, and purpose of Bill Wilson, a co-founder of Alcoholics Anonymous.
+Susan has served on the Board of Directors of the New Jersey Women Lawyer's Association, currently serving as Trustee.
+She is also on the Board of Directors of The Wilson House of East Dorset, Vermont.
+She was appointed by the New Jersey Supreme Court as a Trustee of the Lawyers Assistance Program, and the District VIII Fee Arbitration Committee.

 Susan has previously served on the Board of Directors for the Girl Scouts of Rolling Hills, and the Girl Scouts Heart of New Jersey and was the recipient of the “Thanks Badge", which is the highest award given to adult volunteers in Girl Scouting.
 Susan also served on the Board of Directors of Playworks-Newark, an organization that is dedicated to safe, healthy, and inclusive play and physical activity to schools at recess and throughout the entire school day.